bobbycomet/Griffin-Linux-Landing-Page/index.md

 These run quietly in the background and keep everything else working.

-**Sentry v3** learns your usage habits and manages background resource use via cgroups.
+**[Sentry v3](https://github.com/bobbycomet/Process-Sentry)** learns your usage habits and manages background resource use via cgroups.
 Detects gaming sessions automatically through Game Tune Hub, pulls back background processes, and never touches critical tools like OBS.
 Configurable and visible inside Game Tune Hub.
 Runs on any systemd-based Linux system.
-[View on GitHub](https://github.com/bobbycomet/Process-Sentry)

-**Kernel Autotune** applies smart baseline tweaks at boot, handles HDD optimization, and automatically configures every kernel installed via XKM.
+**[Kernel Autotune](https://github.com/bobbycomet/kernel-autotune-V2)** applies smart baseline tweaks at boot, handles HDD optimization, and automatically configures every kernel installed via XKM.
 Fully reversible, with settings accessible inside Game Tune Hub.
-[View on GitHub](https://github.com/bobbycomet/kernel-autotune-V2)

 ---

 ## Hardware and drivers: Gaming and performance

-**Griffin Hub** houses Controller Hub, CPU Hub, GPU Hub, and WiFi Hub in one place.
+**[Griffin Hub](https://github.com/bobbycomet/Griffin-Hub)** houses Controller Hub, CPU Hub, GPU Hub, and WiFi Hub in one place.
 Following the retirement of the standalone WinBridge tool, Wine automation was dropped.
 WinBridge's Wine automation didn't scale the way it needed to, so that work is being folded into Griffin Hub instead.

 - **Dashboard** has graphs, temps, and more.
 This is an at-a-glance dashboard and does not replace KDE's system monitor.
 - **System Tune** wraps Steam with Gamemode, Gamescope, and Mangohud; no per-game launch options required.
 Backs up your original Steam executable so changes are always reversible.
 Sentry v3 and Kernel Autotune settings are both configurable here, in one place.